Cloudkibo/OldKiboEngage/Documentation/USERGUIDE.md

 ### Canned Repsonses
 Support agents are on a typing spree when they are answering large number of customers and typing same thing over and over may bore them and reduce their productivity.
 To keep things up and up for your agents and maintain their pace, you can create well-formatted - predetermined responses for commonly asked questions.

-### Message Channels
+### SubGroups
-Channels are topical conversation threads within the inbox.
-Channel is assigned to Team.A team can have more than one channel
+Subgroups are topical conversation threads within the inbox.
+Subgroup is assigned to Group.A group can have more than one subgroup

 ### Groups
 Groups are the organizational units like IT,Customer Support ,Sales e.t.c with in a Company